finos/open-source-readiness/docs/bok/Body-Of-Knowledge.md

-Introduction to the body of knowledge
+Introduction to the body of knowledge.

+placeholder for now